-If you’re a car owner, you’ve probably imagined worst-case scenarios involving collisions with other vehicles on the road, bad weather, vandalism, or a break-in.
-But you may not have considered the considerable damage that can be caused by tiny crawling creatures.
+As a car owner, you’ve probably imagined worst-case scenarios involving collisions, bad weather, vandalism, or theft.
+But you may not have considered the damage that rodents can cause.

-From chewing on essential wiring to building nests and hiding pounds and pounds of food inside your engine, rats and other rodents can cause an incredible amount of damage to your vehicle—and headaches to you.
+From chewing on essential wiring to building nests and hiding pounds of food inside your engine, rats and other rodents can cause an incredible amount of damage to your vehicle—and headaches for you.

-Are the Damages Covered By My Auto Insurance Policy?
+Is the Damage Covered by My Auto Insurance Policy?

-The damage rodents cause to your vehicle can be very expensive.
-If you have had the foresight to purchase comprehensive coverage on your vehicle, you might be in luck: depending on the specific terms of your auto insurance policy, the damages may be covered.
-Though comprehensive coverage, which covers non-collision damages to your vehicle, is usually not required by your state, if you lease your car or took out a loan to pay for it, you may be required to carry it — which for those of you caught with rodents in your car is a very good thing!
+The damage that rodents cause to your vehicle can be very expensive.
+If you had the foresight to purchase comprehensive coverage, you might be in luck.
+Depending on the specific terms of your auto insurance policy, the damage may be covered.

-But before any damage happens, make sure to understand what is and isn’t covered by your policy.
-Read over the terms carefully and contact your insurance agent if you have any questions.
-If the amount of damages is expected to be more than the cost of your deductible, you might want to file a claim.
-If not, it might be better just to pay for the damages yourself to avoid increasing your insurance premiums.
+If the damage is expected to be more than your deductible, you might want to file a claim.
+If not, it might be better to pay for the damage to avoid a potential increase in insurance premiums.

-After your claim has been processed and approved, you will be issued a check for the cost of repairs or an approved mechanic will perform the necessary repairs.
+Next, the insurance company will either send a claims adjuster to your home or have you drive to a pre-approved auto body repair shop for a vehicle inspection.
+After your claim has been processed and approved, you'll be issued a check for the cost of repairs, or an approved mechanic will perform the necessary repairs.
 If your claim is denied, contact your insurance agent or a trusted attorney.

-If you have a comprehensive policy with a very high deductible and your vehicle is still drivable, it might be a good idea to take your car to a trusted mechanic for a quote on the repairs.
-If the cost of fixing your vehicle will be less than the deductible on your policy, it may be best to just bite the bullet and pay for the damages out of pocket.
+If you have a comprehensive policy with a high deductible, and your vehicle is still drivable, consider taking your car to a trusted mechanic for a quote on the repairs.
+If the cost of fixing your vehicle is less than the deductible on your policy, it may be best to bite the bullet and pay for the damage out-of-pocket.

 How to Prevent Rodent Damage to Your Vehicle

-Especially if you live in a rural area, it’s the wintertime, or you have eco-friendly wiring in your vehicle (it’s often made of soy), it’s essential to take steps to protect yourself from further damage:
+If you’ve experienced rodent damage, the next step is prevention.
+If you live in a rural area, it’s winter, or you have eco-friendly wiring in your vehicle (it’s often made of soy), consider these steps to protect yourself from further damage.

-Dog food is delicious for dogs—and a rare delicious treat for rodents.
-Any pet food or birdseed, if not locked up in smell-proof and tamper-proof containers, could end up squirreled away inside of your engine, air cleaner, or glove box by rodents or other creatures.
+Dog food is delicious for dogs—and rodents.
+If it's not locked up in smell-proof and tamper-proof containers, pet food and birdseed could end up squirreled away by rodents inside your engine, air cleaner, or glove box.

 Stay Away From Rodent Zones

-Would you head into the pouring rain without an umbrella or raincoat and then complain that you’re getting wet?
-Parking your vehicle in an area with a rodent problem, in a forest, or in an area with tall grass would be just as foolhardy.
-If you’re parking outside, stick to paved areas — or gravel roads, if you must.
+Avoid parking your vehicle in an area with a rodent problem, a forest, or tall grass.
+If you’re parking outside, stick to paved areas or gravel roads.